DGTharaka/Intelligent-Room-Management-System/README.md

 🚀 **Project Overview**

-As part of our 2nd-year Electrical Engineering coursework at the University of Moratuwa, my team and I developed an **Intelligent Room Management System** aimed at optimizing energy efficiency and environmental comfort in conference rooms and lecture halls.
+As part of our 4th semester Electrical Engineering project at the University of Moratuwa, my team and I developed an **Intelligent Room Management System** aimed at optimizing energy efficiency and environmental comfort in conference rooms and lecture halls.

 ![Group Photo](Images/Group_Photo.jpg)